maurobedoya/desmond_builder/README.md

 Desmond engine.
 The input file it should be a .mae file that contains proteins and/or molecules as ligands, cofactors, metals, etc.
 The script receives a configuration file with the options to consider to build the system and to carry out the equilibration and MD protocols.

+**NOTE: The initial structures must be previously prepared, with added hydrogens, correct bond orders and charges, and assignment of protonation states to the desired pH.
+Verify that everything is correct in the initial .mae file.**

 ## Requirements